Introduction to BPMN#

 The example above could also be implemented using multiple boundary events on a task.
 However, this would change the behavior by allowing the task to handle multiple events simultaneously.
 Each boundary event could trigger different actions or paths, providing more flexibility and complexity in the process flow.

-This approach is useful, however, when a task needs to respond to various conditions or events without interrupting the main process flow.
+This approach is useful when a task needs to respond to various conditions or events without interrupting the main process flow.

 Event sub-process#

-Event sub-process can either interrupt the execution of the main process (with an interrupting start event) or run sub-processes in parallel to the main process (with a non-interrupting start event).
-The example does the latter with a non-interrupting start timer event.
+An event sub-process can either interrupt the execution of the main process (with an interrupting start event) or run sub-processes in parallel to the main process (with a non-interrupting start event).
+The example demonstrates the latter with a non-interrupting start timer event. event-subprocess.bpmn#

 Externalized sub-process#

-Call activity is used to encapsulate and reference a reusable sub-process or another process, allowing for modular and maintainable process designs.
-In this example, it is used to hide the embedded sub-process details from the earlier examples.
+A call activity is used to encapsulate and reference a reusable sub-process (or another process), allowing for modular and maintainable process designs.
+In this example, it is used to hide the embedded sub-process details from the earlier examples. call-activity-process.bpmn#

 Basic task types#

 The examples above use only the so-called undefined task.
 This is useful for drafting and documenting processes, but not for actually implementing and automating them.
-There are many more concrete task types available.
+There are many more specific task types available.

 Service task#